 At the end of the accident reconstruction reports, the reconstructionist will make some conclusions and offer opinions based on their analysis of the accident and available evidence.

-In the case of the biker and the pick up truck, the reconstructionist noted the biker was in the pick up truck driver’s line of sight for 3.41 seconds.
+In the case of the biker and the pickup truck, the reconstructionist noted the biker was in the pickup truck driver’s line of sight for 3.41 seconds.
 “There was enough time and distance for [truck driver] to perceive, react and bring the Ford to a stop before it collided with [biker].”
 Even if the driver waited until the bicyclist entered the road to apply his brakes, the reconstructionist determined the driver still would have had time to stop and avoid a collision.

 Instead, the driver claimed not to see the biker until they were already in front of their truck.
 In the final conclusion, the reconstructionist determined that had the driver “been reasonably attentive” they would have “had enough time and distance to perceive, react and stop the Ford F250 prior to it striking” the biker.

 Ultimately, what this report and data revealed to Spada Law Group, is that our client was a bicyclist who was injured in an accident that never should have happened.
-Being able to demonstrate the negligence of the driver meant that we were able to fight for our client to get the compensation they needed - and were legally entitled to - to recover from their injuries.
+Being able to demonstrate the negligence of the driver meant that we were able to fight for our clients to get the compensation they needed - and were legally entitled to - to recover from their injuries.